mathadvance/mast-web/README.md

 The value of `SEASON` should be whatever the current MAST season is, but it doesn't really matter what you set it to.

 Inside `CONTENT_DIR`, you may want to pull a couple of test units, or make a couple of your own.
 See [mast](https://github.com/mathadvance/mast) for more details.
-Also make sure that the directories `CONTENT_DIR` and `UPLOAD_DIR` really exist on your system.
 File uploads _should_ work if you are using Windows, but I haven't tried.

 Replace `<password>` with the password of the dbOwner user `dbOwner`.